mprosk/sample-refocus/README.md

 `convert` -- converts the source files into WAVs.
 Requires `ffmpeg`

 **Positional arguments**

-`source`  -- root directory containing the files to process. subfolders are recursed automaticall
+`source`  -- root directory containing the files to process. subfolders are recursed automatically

 `output` -- target directory in which to put processed files

 **Options**

 `-h, --help` -- shows the help message and exits

 `--rename` -- if set, filenames will be cleaned up